Can you treat a UTI without antibiotics?

 In a wide variety of fermented and dairy products, probiotics can be found, among them the following:

-Additionally, individuals can take probiotic supplements, typically in the form of capsules or a powder that dissolves in water or other beverages.
+Additionally, individuals can take probiotic supplements, typically in capsules or a powder that dissolves in water or other beverages.

 5. Consume an adequate amount of vitamin C